valentjn/ltex/pages/docs/advanced-usage.md

 }
 ```

-Now, you can press `Ctrl+Shift+P` at an underlined word to run the `Use '...'` quick fix (without having to press `Ctrl+.` first).
+Now, you can press `Ctrl+Alt+P` at an underlined word to run the `Use '...'` quick fix (without having to press `Ctrl+.` first).
 If there is only one suggestion, VS Code will use it without any further keystrokes.
 If there are multiple suggestions, a context menu will open that only contains the `Use '...'` quick fixes.

 <!-- ltex-client-specific-end -->